 A creative brief is a document that gives your intranet designer as much information as possible about your organisation.
-Understanding your exact requirements will help your designer create an appropriate intranet design.
+Understanding your exact requirements will help your designer create an appropriate intranet design for you.

-A creative brief is normally written after you have tested your intranet and are now ready to create the design.
+A creative brief is normally written after you have tested your intranet and are now ready for the nest stage, to create the design.

 Over the next five articles we will explain the main points to consider when creating your brief.